 Figure 1.
-The process of study selection for surrogacy laws in Asian Islamic countries This narrative review employed the method described by Cronin et al. (2008) This process includes five steps including selecting the topic,

-Searching the literature to review the background of the topic, collecting and analyzing the literature, writing the review, and finally setting the references used (28).
+The process of study selection for surrogacy laws in Asian Islamic countries includes five steps including selecting the topic, Searching the literature to review the background of the topic, collecting and analyzing the literature, writing the review, and finally setting the references used (28).